Technical Vocational High School

 Technical Vocational High School (known colloquially as Tec Voc), is a high school in the west end of Winnipeg, Manitoba.

-Tec Voc's sports teams are named The Hornets.

 History

 Tec Voc was founded in 1951 by the Winnipeg School Division with the goal of creating the top technical high school in the province of Manitoba.
 Tec Voc is located in the City of Winnipeg, in the West End.

 Students at Tec Voc can earn a Vocational Diploma and an Academic Diploma.

 In terms of physical size, Tec Voc is the largest high school in Manitoba.
 It has a population of around 1200 students, placing it as the 8th most populated school in Winnipeg School Division.

 Sports

-Students at Tec Voc participate in multiple sports.
-Some of the school sports teams include:
+Tec Voc's sports teams are named The Hornets.
+Sports teams include: